I have, I think, hundreds of recipes for biscuits and cookies, but only tried a few. For instance:

 On the savoury side

 A dear friend celebrated her birthday with a cheese and wine party.
 I brought some bread and a large batch of freshly baked fennel and poppyseed crackers:

 I used the recipe from the BBC Good Food website.
 They were nice with cheese, but absolutely fantastic with the two fishy offerings (smoked trout pâté and smoked mackerel pâté).

 These cheesy delights get their own blog post, they’re that good:

-These are a creation I’m working on – I think I’ve found the right blue cheese to make them.
-The consistency and the taste are good, and they pack a good kick of white pepper.
+These are a personal creation I’m proud of – I think I’ve found the right blue cheese to make work.
+They’re crumbly, with a hint of bitterness, a touch of sweetness, and a good kick of white pepper.